Situating Graffiti

 Research Field J

-Over the past twenty years, the study of graffiti has evolved into a booming field, attracting scholars from archaeology, epigraphy, social history, social anthropology, art history, and other backgrounds.
+Over the past twenty years, the study of graffiti has evolved into a booming field, attracting scholars from archaeology, art history, epigraphy, linguistics, social history, social anthropology, and other backgrounds.
 The advent of robust digital technologies for recording, storage, and publishing, combined with the ‘social turn’ in historical studies, has sparked global interest in graffiti – written artefacts once regarded merely as marginalia in the field of Roman epigraphy.
 Today, graffiti are recognised as a remarkable cultural phenomenon, widespread in many contemporary and past societies around the globe.
-However, while the number of studies highlighting the universality of graffiti in both time and space is growing, a truly comparative synthesis of the topic remains elusive.
+However, while the number of studies highlighting the universality of graffiti across time and space is growing, a truly comparative synthesis of the topic remains elusive.

-‘Situating Graffiti’ (Research Field J) was established in 2022 to bring together CSMC researchers who approach the study of graffiti as a global phenomenon, exploring its cultural variables and constants, and honing methodological principles to set a foundation for comparative and cross-cultural research that can enhance our understanding of the human propensity to leave written traces wherever they set foot.
-Our work reflects two key principles: 1) historical and contemporary graffiti practices are inextricable and must be studied together; and 2) to fully understand graffiti practices, we must place them not only in a historical context but also in a truly global perspective.
-Highlighting graffiti cultures from previously neglected or understudied areas is a crucial part of our mission.
+Between 2022 and 2025, ‘Situating Graffiti’ (Research Field J) brought together CSMC researchers who approached graffiti as a global phenomenon, exploring its cultural variables and constants and refining methodological principles to lay the groundwork for comparative and cross-cultural research that can enhance our understanding of the human propensity to leave written traces wherever they set foot.
+Our work was guided by two key principles: 1) historical and contemporary graffiti practices are inextricably linked and must be studied together; and 2) to fully understand graffiti practices, they must be situated not only in their historical contexts but also within a genuinely global perspective.
+Highlighting graffiti cultures from previously neglected or understudied regions formed a central part of our mission.

 Spokesperson: Ondrej Skrabal